SAP-samples/process-automation-enablement/Workshops/LCNC_Roadshow/SAP Process Automation/2 Create Automation/spa-dox-create-automation.md

     - Maintain the parameters for the activity as shown below.

     ![20-png](20.png)

+    Click on Canvas (gray area around automation flow) to get back to the search.

 2. You have already created the data type **Invoice** in Step 2.
 Now, you will create variable of the type **Invoice**.